Assetz Capital: Regions

-Assetz Capital's headquarters is in Manchester, and it has offices in London and Edinburgh.
+Assetz Capital's headquarters are in Manchester.
 Assetz Capital has a nationwide network of Relationship Directors who help guide borrowers through the lending process.

 Risk and regulation

 Like other peer-to-peer lending companies, if a borrower fails to repay a loan a lender risks losing all or part of their investment.
 Assetz Capital take asset security from the borrower to mitigate against loses to the lenders.
 It is important to differentiate between loan defaults and losses, the difference being the recovered capital via the security taken against the loan when it was first extended.
 Assetz Capital uses a recoveries team to recover capital through security taken on a loan and is one of the few peer-to-peer lenders to take tangible security.

 In December 2012, HM Treasury announced the start of a consultation period to regulate the peer-to-peer industry and in April 2013 Assetz Capital and the other leading peer-to-peer lenders obtained interim permissions from the Financial Conduct Authority (FCA).
 Assetz Capital received full FCA authorisation in September 2017.